gokulmanohar/Web-Development-Introduction/README.md

 ![Only HTML](asset/../assets/html-only.jpg "Only HTML")

-## CSS
+## **CSS**
 CSS (Cascading Style Sheets) is the code that styles web content.
 There is Inline CSS, Internal CSS and External CSS.
+You can write CSS once and reuse the same sheet in multiple HTML pages.
 Inline CSS
 ```
 <h1 style="color: red"> Hello world! </h1>